• Facebook

 At Richmond our undergraduate degree programmes, which are based on the US educational approach, are offered on a four year pathway.
 Every undergraduate degree student will first enter our Liberal Arts programme before specialising in their Major.

-This programme can also be taken as a three year pathway depending on previous qualifications.
 The entry requirements for all undergraduate programmes at Richmond are the same, regardless of your chosen Major.

 Academic Entry Requirements